-The man was the charming, aristocratic millionaire Sam Wagstaff, the brother of Mrs. Thomas Jefferson IV.
-Sam was a great patron of the arts, who almost single-handedly, in the seventies, came from self-imposed reclusivity, with Robert in tow, to create the market for the new genre of fine-art photography.
-Robert became Sam's protégé and, for a time, lover.
-They were born on the same day, twenty-five years apart.
+The man was the charming, aristocratic millionaire, Sam Wagstaff, the brother of Mrs. Thomas Jefferson IV.
+Sam was a great patron of the arts who almost single-handedly in the 70's came from self-imposed reclusivity, with Robert in tow, to create the market for the new genre of fine-art photography.
+Robert became Sam's protege and, for a time, lover.
+They were born on the same day, 25 years apart.

-One splendid, sunny March afternoon in 1978, after Robert and I had disembarked from an SFO-to-JFK flight, we taxied directly to the restaurant at One Fifth, where Robert glided us into a green banquette.
+One splendid, sunny March 1978 afternoon, after Robert and I had disembarked from an SFO to JFK flight, we taxied directly to the restaurant at One Fifth where Robert glided us into a green banquette seat.
 Several people nodded and waved.
 Robert's chiseled face, porcelain skin stretched tight over classic bone structure, broke into his easy grin.
 "I'm not into celebrities," he once told a New York Times reporter.